Sodium Valproate 100mg/ml Solution for Injection or Infusion

 Renal impairment

 It may be necessary in patients with renal insufficiency to decrease the dosage, or to increase the dosage in patients on haemodialysis.
 Sodium valproate is dialysable (see section 4.9).
-Dosing should be modified according to clinical monitoring of the patient (see section 4.4), since monitoring of plasma concentrations may be misleading (see section 5.2).
+Dosing should be modified according to clinical monitoring of the patient (see section 4.4).

 Hepatic impairment